jakubjezek001/NestedTableViewQT/drop-off-test/README.md

 ### Output Area
 - Located at the bottom of the window
+- **Clears automatically** before each new action
-- Shows detailed information about processed items
+- Shows detailed information about processed items in structured format
-- Displays which action was triggered and item attributes
+- Each item displays: Name, Path, Product, Type, Version with action identifier

 ## Item Data Structure